bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Scheduling--setTimeout-and.md

     // after 5 seconds stop
     setTimeout(() => { clearInterval(timerId); alert('stop'); }, 5000);

-\`\`\`smart header = "Time goes on while `alert` is shown"
+\`\`\`smart header = “Time goes on while `alert` is shown”

-In most browsers, including Chrome and Firefox, the internal timer continues "ticking" while showing `alert/confirm/prompt`.
+In most browsers, including Chrome and Firefox, the internal timer continues “ticking” while showing `alert/confirm/prompt`.

-So if you run the code above and don't dismiss the `alert` window for some time, then the next `alert` will be shown immediately as you do it.
+So if you run the code above and don’t dismiss the `alert` window for some time, then the next `alert` will be shown immediately as you do it.
 The actual interval between alerts will be shorter than 2 seconds.

     ## Nested setTimeout
     <p class="mume-header " id="nested-settimeout"></p>